Your session has timed out

 This guide will show you:

-The tell me about yourself interview is one of the first things you might hear in an interview.
+The tell me about yourself interview question is one of the first you'll hear in an interview.

 Now, a lot of job seekers find it tough to provide a satisfying answer.
 That’s because they’re not sure what the hiring manager is asking.